oktetlabs/test-environment/doc/sphinx/pages/group_te_engine_conf.rst

 For example, an object /agent/interface/net_addr is a son of the object /agent/interface which in its turn is a son of the object /agent.

-Tree of instances contains information about real configuration items observed by CS on te_agents, and/or instances created during processing of the configuration file or test requests.
+Tree of instances contains information about real configuration items observed by CS on Test Agents, and/or instances created during processing of the configuration file or test requests.

 Each instance also has an object identifier.
 It also consists of a set of labels separated by slashes, but each label contains both a sub-identifier of the corresponding object and an instance name, which identifies uniquely the particular configuration item.
 Instance name is separated from the sub-identifier by a colon.